Stocks fall, dollar up on trade tensions, emerging market woes

 With investors avoiding emerging market currencies, the dollar was supported thanks to its safe-haven appeal.

-The dollar index <.DXY>, which measures the greenback against a basket of six currencies, was a touch lower at 95.359 but in close reach of a two-week high of 95.737 set on Tuesday.
+The dollar index, which measures the greenback against a basket of six currencies, was a touch lower at 95.359 but in close reach of a two-week high of 95.737 set on Tuesday.

 The dollar had also drawn strength on Tuesday from upbeat U.S. indicators supporting the case for further interest rate hikes by the Federal Reserve.